CodyTolene/pip-terminal/README.md

 1. Fork and clone the repository (`dev` branch).

+2. Run `git submodule update --init --recursive` to pull all submodules recursively.

-2. Create a new branch `git checkout -b <your-branch-name>`.
+3. Create a new branch `git checkout -b <your-branch-name>`.

-3. Run `npm install` in the root folder to install the project dependencies.
+4. Run `npm install` in the root folder to install the project dependencies.

-4. Run `npm run start` to start the development app.
+5. Run `npm run start` to start the development app.

-5. Open a browser and navigate to `http://localhost:4200`.
+6. Open a browser and navigate to `http://localhost:4200`.

-6. Make your changes to the code (browser will automatically reload).
+7. Make your changes to the code (browser will automatically reload).

-7. Push your changes up to GitHub.
+8. Push your changes up to GitHub.

-8. Open a pull request to the `dev` branch here.
+9. Open a pull request to the `dev` branch here.

-9. Wait for the pull request to be reviewed and merged.
+10. Wait for the pull request to be reviewed and merged.

-10. Once in the `dev` branch, your code will go out to production in the next release.
+11. Once in the `dev` branch, your code will go out to production in the next release.

 Thank you for any and all contributions!